powerhome/playbook-swift/README.md

 ## Troubleshooting

-- Check the Wiki for common troubleshooting solutions
+- Visit the Wiki for common troubleshooting solutions